nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Conclusion - not completed yet
 * Acknowledgement to the department

+### November 30
+* Wenny and Amy emailed to confirm if Kruskal ...?
+* Amy added ellipses to the Beta Diversity plots. (updated code here)

 ## W14-TM Week 14 Team Meeting
 # December 7, 2023